10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (Why do you want to leave your current job?)

 When responding to this potentially prickly question, tact is essential.
-Never, under any circumstances, bash your current workplace, even if you find the work tiresome and your current boss makes you want to scream.
+Never, under any circumstances, bash your current workplace, no matter how you feel about it.

-Instead, the key to answering this question is to make yourself the focus (and not your current boss).
+Instead, make yourself the focus of your answer (and not your current boss or coworkers).
 A great way to do this is to convey a desire for future growth.
 Let’s take a look at some examples:

 J’ai envie de relever de nouveaux défis.
 Je suis intéressé(e) par de nouvelles responsabilités qui me permettront de mettre mon expérience et mes acquis en valeur.

 (I want to take on new challenges.
-I am interested in new responsibilities that will allow me to let my experience and my skills shine through.)
+I’m interested in new responsibilities that will allow me to let my experience and my skills shine through.)

 Je suis quelqu’un d’ambitieux et je souhaite évoluer vers un poste qui n’est pas disponible au sein de mon lieu de travail actuel.

-(I am an ambitious person and I would like to move towards a position that is not vacant at my current workplace.)
+(I’m an ambitious person and I’d like to move towards a position that isn’t vacant at my current workplace.)

 5. Puis-je appeler votre ancien employeur ?